Your doctor says you need to make some changes in your life, especially with your diet and exercise.

 Try DASH or TLC

 Your doctor, or a dietitian, should have given you guidelines for your diet.
-They may have mentioned DASH (Dietary Approaches to Stop Hypertension), which is about lowering blood pressure, or TLC (Therapeutic Lifestyle Changes), which focuses on lowering your cholesterol levels.
+They may have mentioned DASH (Dietary Approaches to Stop Hypertension), which helps to lower blood pressure, or TLC (Therapeutic Lifestyle Changes), which focuses on lowering your cholesterol levels.

 On either plan, you'll: